License Plates

 Browse Maryland license plate options

-Maryland law requires that:
+Maryland law requires your plates:

-- Plates be securely attached to the vehicle
+- Are securely attached to the vehicle

-- Plates be clearly visible and not altered
+- Are clearly visible and not altered

-- Registration stickers be placed as instructed
+- Display registration stickers as instructed

 Passenger vehicles must display plates on the front and rear unless otherwise authorized.